Welcome to the Massachusetts Coalition for Suicide Prevention Website

 Berkshire – Contact Peggy at firstname.lastname@example.org

-Cape and Islands - March 13th, 2014 at 11:15 in rooms 11/12 at the Barnstable Superior Courthouse, 3195 Main Street, Barnstable, MA
+Cape and Islands – 2nd Thursday of every other month at 11:15 in rooms 11/12 at the Barnstable Superior Courthouse, 3195 Main Street, Barnstable, MA

-Northeast – March 13th, from 2:00 to 4:00 pm; for more information, contact Debbie Helms at email@example.com or call (978) 327-6671.
+Northeast For more information, contact Debbie Helms at email@example.com or call (978) 327-6671.

-Suicide Prevention Training Calendar:
+Suicide Prevention Training Calendar

 The updated data summary for suicide and self-inflicted injuries in Massachusetts has just been released by the Mass.
 Department of Public Health and the Injury Surveillance Program.
 Click on the link below to get the most up to date statistics.

-The Center for Disease Control and Prevention has released the suicide data for 2010.
+The Center for Disease Control and Prevention has released the suicide data for 2014.
 Click on the link below to get this information.